GibzB/CloudChallenge/README.md

 - Explored your Carbon Footprint Data
 - Used the Cloud Region Picker
 - Reduced your cloud carbon footprint with Active Assist recommendations

+## Cloud Scheduler
+Cloud Scheduler is a fully managed enterprise-grade cron job scheduler.
+It allows you to schedule virtually any job, including batch, big data jobs, cloud infrastructure operations, and more.
+You can automate everything, including retries in case of failure to reduce manual intervention.
+Cloud Scheduler allows you to manage all your automation tasks from one place.

+#### Lessons Learnt
+- Created a Cloud Scheduler job.
+- Set a recurring schedule for a job.
+- Specified a Cloud Pub/Sub topic as the job target.
+- Ran a job.
+- Verified success.